mikesteele/react-game-hooks/README.md

 It focuses primarily on bounding box calculation and collision detection.

-This is an experiment and not ready for production.
+This is an experiment and not meant for production.

 Hooks can be found in `src/react-game-hooks`.